What is a research proposal?

 Who will your participants be?
 What location will be included, i.e., where do you intend to undertake your study?
 This might be your workplace, several different research sites for comparative purposes, etc.

 How do you see the relationship between the ‘researcher’ and the ‘researched’?
 For example, what might be the ethical implications stemming from the way you undertake your study?
-If they are relevant, address any ethical considerations and explain how you will obtain informed consent from, and ensure confidentiality on behalf of, the participants.
+If needed, discuss any ethical issues.
+Explain how you will get informed consent from the participants.
+Also, describe how you will keep their information confidential.

-Proposed timeline: Create a timeline that outlines the different stages of your research project, including data collection, analysis, and writing.
+Make a timeline that shows the stages of your research project.
+Include data collection, analysis, and writing.
 This timeline should show that you have a realistic plan and a clear understanding of the time you will need for each task.
 For a Master’s degree, this could be 1 to 2 years, or for a PhD, 3 to 4 years or longer.
 You should give a rough estimate of how long you expect to be working on each section of the project.
-The sections are: reviewing the literature, collecting data, analysing data, and getting your results.
-Write this in simple sentences, like: “The expected timeline for this study is: literature review, 3 months; data collection, 3 months,” etc. Or, if you want a more visual image of the timeline, put the details in a table or a Gantt chart.
+The sections are reviewing the literature, collecting data, analysing data, and getting your results.
+Write simple sentences, like “The expected timeline for this study is literature review, 3 months; data collection, 3 months,” etc. Or, if you want a more visual image of the timeline, put the details in a table or a Gantt chart.

 Resources and references